 When a magnifying glass isn't enough, you need a microscope.
 There are different types of microscopes for different uses.
-There are high powered microscopes and low powered ones.
-High powered microscopes are also known as compound microscopes or biological microscopes.
-Low powered microscopes are also known as stereo microscopes or dissecting microscopes.
+There are high-powered microscopes and low-powered ones.
+High-powered microscopes are also known as compound microscopes or biological microscopes.
+Low-powered microscopes are also known as stereo microscopes or dissecting microscopes.
 Before you start looking at microscopes, you must first decide what you want to study or explore.
 That single answer will help you find out what microscope you really need.

-What is a microscope?
+What is a Microscope?

-Who invented the microscope?
+Who Invented the Microscope?

 Compound refers to the fact that in order to enlarge an image, a single light path passes through a series of lenses in a line where each lens magnifies the image over the previous one.
 In other words, one light path with multiple lenses equals a compound microscope.

-The compound microscope is what many refer to as a high power microscope.
+The compound microscope is what many refer to as a high-power microscope.
 The magnification (power) can have a range from about 40x to 1000x and some can go up to 1600x or 2000x.
 Most users operate between 400x and 600x magnification.

 The objective lens usually consists of three or four lenses (sometimes even five) on a rotating nosepiece (turret) so that the power can be changed.
-The image produced at the eye is two dimensional (2-D) and usually reversed and upside down.
+The image produced at the eye is two-dimensional (2D) and usually reversed and upside down.
 The most used light method is trans-illumination (light projected from below to pass through the specimen).

-There are two separate light paths (as opposed to a single light path in a compound microscope) which produce a true stereo, three dimensional (3-D) image of the specimen or object.
-Within the objective lens you will find two lenses (one for each path of light) side-by-side.
+There are two separate light paths (as opposed to a single light path in a compound microscope) which produce a true stereo, three-dimensional (3D) image of the specimen or object.
+Within the objective lens, you will find two lenses (one for each path of light) side-by-side.
 The optical design parameters of a stereo microscope limit its 3-D effects to low powers only.

 Stereo microscopes allow students to observe plant photosynthesis in action.

 You can email your images, post them online or keep them as a record.
-Digital microscopes are great for schools and hobbyists.
+Digital Microscopes are great for schools and hobbyists.

-Other types of microscopes
+Other Types of Microscopes

-These are usually advanced and expensive type microscopes made for specific usages mainly in advanced medical and research.
+These are usually advanced and expensive type microscopes made for specific usages, mainly in advanced medical and research.
 There

 are many, many types but some of the more popular types are listed below.

-- Phase Contrast -- This is a microscope that uses the differences in the phase of light transmitted or reflected by a specimen to form distinct, contrasting images of different parts of the specimen.
+- Phase Contrast – This is a microscope that uses the differences in the phase of light transmitted or reflected by a specimen to form distinct, contrasting images of different parts of the specimen.

-- Fluorescence – These microscopes use an illumination method that is used to locate fluorescently tagged material (protein, enzyme, genes) by exciting the specimen with one wavelength of light in hopes that the fluorescence will appear by emitting a light at a different wavelength.
+- Fluorescence – These microscopes use an illumination method to locate fluorescently tagged material (protein, enzymes, genes, etc.) by exciting the specimen with one wavelength of light in hopes that the fluorescence will appear by emitting light at a different wavelength.